Lokacitron123/Next.js-Stripe-E-Commerce-/README.md

 ## Description

-This is an E-commerce application I have made as my exam project at Medieinstitutet, school of applied sciences.
-What I have created is a an application that utilizes Next.js app router with "server action" functionality, Prisma ORM , MongoDB, TailwindCSS and DaisyUI.
+Welcome to my E-commerce application, developed as my exam project at Medieinstitutet, School of Applied Sciences.
+This project showcases an E-commerce platform built using Next.js app router with "server action" functionality, Prisma ORM, MongoDB, TailwindCSS, and DaisyUI.

-Disclaimer: the UI is a work in progress.
+Please note that the UI is still a work in progress, and improvements are ongoing.

 ## How to Run